vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

     &lt;resources memory="128GB" vcpu="16" disk="200Gb" storage-type="remote"/&gt;
  &lt;/nodes&gt;
  </pre>
-* A stateful content cluster `if` which is used for inverted indexing (inverted file) for non-centroid vectors.
+* A stateful content cluster `if` used for inverted indexing (inverted file) for non-centroid vectors.
 <pre>
 &lt;nodes deploy:environment="perf" count="4" groups="1"&gt;
     &lt;resources memory="128GB" vcpu="16" disk="200Gb" storage-type="remote"/&gt;
  &lt;/nodes&gt;
 </pre>

-The Vespa Cloud hourly cost for this deployment, supporting 1B vectors comfortably is 8.38$ per hour, or 6,038 $ per month.
+The Vespa Cloud hourly cost for this deployment, supporting 1B vectors comfortably, is $ 8.38 per hour, or
+$6,038 per month.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/clusters.png"/>
 <em>Screenshot from Vespa Cloud console with app's cluster's and allocated resources.</em>

 As can be seen from the figure above, the deployment is slightly over-provisioned and could easily support larger vector volumes comfortably.
-Vespa Cloud also allow a wide range of resource combinations (more memory, more cpu, more disk) and as many nodes.
+Vespa Cloud also allows a wide range of resource combinations (more memory, more cpu, more disk),  and number of nodes.

 ### Vespa stateless function components
-Custom stateless Vespa functions implements the serving and processing logic.
-The components are deployed inside the Vespa cluster, where communication is secured and data transfer is using optimized binary protocols.
+Custom stateless Vespa functions implement the serving and processing logic.
+The components are deployed inside the Vespa cluster, where communication is secured, and data transfer is using optimized binary protocols.
 The gist of the custom [searcher](https://docs.vespa.ai/en/searcher-development.html) implementing the search logic is given below: